 Finding ways to keep your child motivated is key to their success.
-We’ve highlighted some ways you can help your child stay motivated with their schoolwork when learning remotely and during challenging situations.
+We’ve highlighted some ways you can help your child stay motivated with their schoolwork.

 Use positive encouragement

-Doing schoolwork at home during the day may be a very new — and likely difficult — experience for your child.
-Be understanding of this and empathize with them.
-As often as you can, let them know when they’re doing a good job, and if they’re struggling, don’t punish or preach.
+While your child adjusts to being back in school, wherever that may be, be sure to let them know when they’re doing a good job as often as you can.
+And if they’re struggling, don’t punish or preach.
 Let them know they are capable of getting their work done and that you and their teacher are there to help.
 Positive feedback and words of encouragement can go a long way in boosting their self-esteem and making sure your child knows they can succeed!

 Teach life balance

-At home, it’s easier for your child to do things during the day that they wouldn’t be able to at school, like play video games or go outside for long periods of time.
+Is your kid going the virtual or hybrid route?
+When they’re at home, it’s easier for your child to do things during the day that they wouldn’t be able to at school in person, like play video games or go outside for long periods of time.
 This is a good opportunity to reinforce a positive life balance.
 Show your kids through example that you need to balance schoolwork with play time and other activities.
 Help your child stay on schedule by asking them what they should be working on, and monitor when and how long they aren’t doing schoolwork.
 Balancing breaks in the day with schoolwork and studying will give them time to reset and refocus.